 Monty: Why not?

 Rupert: Because I don't want anybody helping you!

-Technically, though we never see it working, Sarah Connor's answering machine in the first Terminator is a tiny example of this.
+- Technically, though we never see it working, Sarah Connor's answering machine in The Terminator is a tiny example of this.
 "Hi! (beat) Ha, ha, fooled you, you're talking to a machine."